-Initially, both coordinate systems (world units and target pixels) match perfectly.
-But if you define a custom view or resize your render-target, this assertion is not true anymore, ie. a point located at (150, 75) in your 2D world may map to the pixel (10, 50) of your render-target - if the view is translated by (140, 25).
+Convert a point from target coordinates to view coordinates.
+Initially, a unit of the 2D world matches a pixel of the render target.
+But if you define a custom view, this assertion is not true anymore, e.g. a point located at (10, 50) in your render target (for example a window) may map to the point (150, 75) in your 2D world - for example if the view is translated by (140, 25).
+For render windows, this method is typically used to find which point (or object) is located below the mouse cursor.